scriptPilot/app-framework/docs/test.md

 ## Android emulator

-Run `npm run android` to open an Android simulator with a development build.
+Run `npm run android` to open an Android emulator with a development build.

 Confirm Gradle sync and removal of older application installations if asked.